 |Job description:||Our profile

-We focus on mechanobiology to study the vital feedback loop between cells and mechanical cues from their environment and how these stimuli in turn shape cell mechanics.
-We are using and developing cutting-edge tools from molecular cell biology and biophysics to apply defined mechanical stimuli to cells and tissues in order to quantify cell responses.
-We apply advanced live cell microscopy and immunofluorescence imaging on cells and tissues cultured in mechanically defined environments to quantify cell responses.
+We use mechanobiological tools to study the vital feedback loop between cells and mechanical cues from their environment and how these stimuli in turn shape cell mechanics.
+We use and develop cutting-edge tools from molecular cell biology and biophysics to apply defined mechanical stimuli to cells and tissues cultured in mechanically defined environments, and to quantify the ensuing cell responses.
+To this end we apply advanced live-cell microscopy and immunofluorescence imaging, cell force microscopy, and state of the art techniques from molecular biology.
 Biologists, physicists and chemists work hand in hand to accomplish the challenging scientific tasks in the fascinating field of mechanobiology.
-We put great value in teamwork and excellent supervision.
+We greatly value teamwork and strive for excellent supervision.

 You will be part of the DFG-funded graduate school Mechanobiology in Epithelial 3D Tissue Constructs (MEƎT; me3t.rwth-aachen.de) and work at the FZJ.
-In project A2 'Mechanobiological regulation of breast epithelium organization and cell invasion’, you will investigate the role of basement membranes (BM) as regulator of epithelial tissue homeostasis in human 3D breast cell acini.
-You will employ our in house designed mechanical stress device to study cellular response to active shear stress, mechanical pressure and ECM stiffening.
-You will use our nanosurgery set up to induce local BM damage and quantify invasion related cellular forces.
-Gene expression analysis will give new insights into the cellular adaptations upon mechanical stresses.
-The applicant must be accepted as a Dr. rer. nat. candidate at the faculty of Sciences of Bonn University.
+In project A2 'Mechanobiological regulation of breast epithelium organization and cell invasion’, you will use human-derived 3D breast cell acini and investigate the role of basement membranes (BM) as crucial regulator of epithelial tissue homeostasis.
+Your project concentrates on the cellular signal processing mechanisms at the interface between cells, the BM barrier and the ECM.
+You will employ our in-house designed cell force microscopy techniques to study the cellular response to mechanical ECM cues.
+Further, you will investigate the role of proto-oncogene activity in the modulation of invasive cell behavior.
+You will use our nanosurgery setup to induce local BM damage and analyze the related cellular response mechanisms.
+Gene expression and protein activation analyses will give new insights into the underlying signaling circuits regulating cellular adaptation upon mechanical ECM stresses.
+The applicant must be accepted as a Dr. rer. nat. candidate at the Faculty of Sciences of Bonn University.

 |Pay category:||TVöD Bund 13|